Looking back, Helen realized that the first warning sign had appeared on the third date.

 Helen was not used to attention from men, especially not men with black hair, olive-green eyes, dimples and perfect teeth.

 She’d had few relationships.
-Helen was very short, with pale skin and an unremarkable figure.
+She was very short, with pale skin and an unremarkable figure.
 Her mouth was too wide for her face.
 She'd gone prematurely gray in high school, not long after her biotics came in.
 Her eyes were a muddy, slate color.
 She was no great beauty.

-Or so she'd been told by the few boyfriends she'd ever had.
+Or so she'd been told by the few boyfriends she'd had.
 Granted, that conversation tended to happen after they'd seen her biotics in action, but she saw herself in the mirror every day.
-She certainly saw no reason to disbelieve them.
+She saw no reason to disbelieve them.

 So when Clinton asked her out, of course, she'd said yes.